landawn/AbacusUtil/README.md

 ========================================================================================================================
 ```

-### Code generator for entity classes with getter/setter methods: [CodeGenerator](http://www.landawn.com/api-docs/com/landawn/abacus/util/CodeGenerator.html).
+### [CodeGenerator](http://www.landawn.com/api-docs/com/landawn/abacus/util/CodeGenerator.html) for entity classes with getter/setter methods.
 Here are the at least benefits of generating code by tool:

 1. Productivity: generate tens, even hundreds of lines of code by couple of lines of codes in one minute.